 Although a person with dysarthria can have cognitive or hearing difficulties caused by other sources of damage to the brain, dysarthria solely refers to the inability to speak due to oral motor impairment.

-Many people with non-verbal cerebral palsy can understand everything you say and know exactly what they want to say back but are unable to because of their oral motor impairment.
+Many people with non-verbal cerebral palsy can fully understand what you say to them and know exactly what they want to say back but are unable to because they cannot control their oral muscles.

 Managing Non-Verbal Cerebral Palsy

 With the right accommodations, many individuals with non-verbal CP can learn to effectively communicate.